Galata Tower Istanbul Turkey

 To get to the city from Istanbul Havalimanı airport or Sabiha Gokcen airport, you can take either a taxi or Uber.
 To get around town, we found that the waiting times for an Uber were longer and we were cancelled on by drivers a few times.
 Alternatively, save yourself some hassle and pre-book your Istanbul Airport Private Transfer or pre-book your Sabiha Gokcen Airport Private Transfer.

-🛂 You need an e-Visa to enter Turkey – Rates vary depending on nationality and you can apply for your visa ahead of time on the official Turkish government e-visa website here.
+🛂 You may need an e-Visa to enter Turkey – check your visa exemption eligibility here.
+Rates vary depending on nationality and you can apply for your visa ahead of time on the official Turkish government e-visa website here.
 When we applied, the approval was almost immediate and you will need to download and print out a copy of the visa.

-💱 Turkish currency – The Turkish Lira (TL) is used in the country and the exchange rate is very favorable right now – approximately 26 TL: 1 USD or 28 TL: 1 Euro as of mid-2023.
+💱 Turkish currency – The Turkish Lira (TL) is used in the country and the exchange rate is very favorable right now – approximately 32 TL: 1 USD or 35 TL: 1 Euro as of mid-2024.
 Euros and USD are occasionally also accepted (and sometimes preferred) by shops and tour companies.

 🌤️ Weather – When we visited in September, it was already significantly cooler in Istanbul than other coastal areas like Izmir, Alacati, Fethiye and Oludeniz.
 In fact, I had to buy a winter coat in Istanbul because I hadn’t packed enough warm clothes!